.

 Can weed cause social anxiety?
 Some people report experiencing symptoms of the condition after using cannabis, both acutely and chronically.
 THC, the main psychoactive component of cannabis, binds to a site in the central nervous system called CB1.
 Through this mechanism, cannabis might stimulate or exacerbate social anxiety.
 Let's take a deeper look at how exactly this might occur.

 - Dopamine blunting: Acutely, THC causes a rise in dopamine and sensations of euphoria in many cannabis users.
 However, over time, the molecule can lower levels of dopamine[5] in the brain.
-Social phobia may arise from a reduction[6] in dopamine receptor binding.
+Social phobia may also arise from a long-term reduction[6] in dopamine receptor binding.

 Does Cannabis Help Social Anxiety Disorder?